datastructures-js/deque/README.md

 ```

 ### popFront
-removes the front element in the queue.
-It uses a pointer to get the front element and only remove popped elements when reaching half size of the queue.
+removes and returns the front element in the queue.

 ```js
 console.log(deque.popFront()); // 10